MarkLaVenia/rockr/README.md

 3. [Alberto Acerbi’s genre
     analysis](https://github.com/albertoacerbi/mxm_genres_analysis)
-    constitutes an interesting sentiment analysis of lyrics, which infers the postive and negative emotional tone of music, by genre, and over time.
+    constitutes an interesting sentiment analysis of lyrics, which infers the positive and negative emotional tone of music, by genre, and over time.
 Certainly other conceptual frameworks and dimension operationalizations could be applied to explore alternate interpretations of the data.
 Albert Acerbi makes use of the